gwcoffey/gwcoffey.com/content/archive/listapp/how-i-would-describe-myself-physically-to-someone-who-cannot-see/index.md

 ---
-title: "HOW I WOULD DESCRIBE MYSELF PHYSICALLY TO SOMEONE WHO CANNOT SEE \U0001F648"
+title: "How I Would Describe Myself Physically to Someone Who Cannot See \U0001F648"
 date: '2015-12-16T06:28:42+00:00'
 archive: listapp
 weblog: false